konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

     Konfuzio Server-->>Customer Software: Webhook*
 ```

-A Webhook is sent after processing, if the URL via `callback_url` is given when uploading the document.
+A Webhook is sent after processing, if the URL via `callback_url` is given when uploading the Document.

 ```
 curl --request POST \